haakonms/ADAwebsite/index.md

 [This page](./interact.html) shows how the Twitter trolls interact with each other, and in which scale.

 ### 4. How you may be able to detect some of the trolls.
-[This page](./userdetect.html) give you an insight in if it is possible to detect some of the Russian Twitter trolls, as well as providing statistics for how the users are divided into different classifications.
+[This page](./userdetect.html) give you an insight in whether it is possible to detect some of the Russian Twitter trolls, as well as providing statistics for how the users are divided into different classifications.

+***
 #### Technical information

 If you want to check all our work for this project, go check out our